-A lifeline from Sydney Roosters in 2017 sparked a career renaissance for rugged front-rower Zane Tetavano that ultimately garnered a Kiwis Test debut a week before his 29th birthday.
+A lifeline from Sydney Roosters in 2017 sparked a career renaissance for rugged front-rower Zane Tetevano that ultimately garnered a Kiwis Test debut a week before his 29th birthday.

 The Tokoroa product and New Zealand age-group rep joined Newcastle in 2008, playing 59 under-20s games across three seasons and representing Cook Islands at the Pacific Cup.
 Tetevano earned his NRL spurs as a 20-year-old in 2011, played for Cook Islands at the 2013 World Cup and had racked up 29 NRL appearances for the Knights before being cut adrift by the club for disciplinary reasons midway through 2014.